geotiff

 Library Usage

-The library exposes a TIFF struct that can be used to open GeoTIFFs and interact with them.
+The library exposes a GeoTiff struct that can be used to open GeoTIFFs and interact with them.
 Its use is simple:

-TIFF::open(...) returns an Option, depending if the open operation was successful or not.
-Individual values can then be read (for the moment, only at pixels) using:
+GeoTiff::read(...) returns a TiffResult<GeoTiff>, and depending on whether the read operation was successful or not, individual values can then be read (for the moment, only at pixels) using:

 Development and Testing